 Full-time employees eligible for JobKeeper payments will receive a reduced amount of $1,200 a fortnight.
 Eligible employees working fewer than 20 hours per week will receive $750 a fortnight.

 The Prime Minister and Treasurer also announced that payments will be reduced again for the January to March 2021 period – to $1,000 and $650 a fortnight, respectively.

-The ‘fewer than 20 hours per week’ criteria will be assess based on the average hours worked in the four weekly pay periods before 1 March 2020.
+The ‘fewer than 20 hours per week’ criteria will be assess based on the average hours worked in the four weekly pay periods before the employee's assessment date (either 1 March 2020 or 1 July 2020).

 Businesses who become eligible at any time throughout the extended JobKeeper period will still be able to apply.

 for more information about the JobKeeper extension, eligibility and payment rates.